2007 Turkish general election: Positions on higher education

 The capacity of Turkish higher educational institutions falls short compared to the number of high school graduates.
-The Higher Education Council is responsible from the planning, implementation and accreditation of higher education in Turkey.
-The Higher Education Council limits the number of the available educational institutions based on the available educators (PhD) in the public sector.
-The second branch, private universities (established by vakifs) are limited by the conditions of accreditation set by the Higher Education Council.
+The Council of Higher Education is responsible from the planning, implementation and accreditation of higher education in Turkey.
+The Council of Higher Education limits the number of the available educational institutions based on the available educators (PhD) in the public sector.
+The second branch, private universities (established by vakifs) are limited by the conditions of accreditation set by the Council of Higher Education.

-Erdoğan announced that the problem lies with the "Higher Education Council".
+Erdoğan announced that the problem lies with the Council of Higher Education.
 Erdoğan proposed that if his party is elected, they will change the constitution to solve this issue.
 Erdoğan did not give the details or the financial implications of his plan.
 During the same speech, Erdoğan also proposed to establish a higher educational institution in every province.
 Critics claim that there is at least one university in every province, and the problem is not construction of buildings but recruiting qualified professors.
 Erdoğan did not talk about his previous campaign issues, such as the use of the hijab (specially women's head covering) as a religious symbol in higher education which he had previously promoted based on the concept of Islamic jurisprudence.